CIMPL In-Depth Tutorial

 Define Use Cases

 For our example, we'll focus on obstructive sleep apnea (OSA).
 The goal is to measure the prevalence of patients diagnosed with OSA, stratified by age groups.
 A secondary goal is to further identify the population by gender.
-Electronic Health Records (EHRs) are the primary source for this information.
+Electronic Health Records (EHR) are the primary source for this information.

 Create a High-level Conceptual Model